aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### VPC Access

 Your Lambda Function must be able to reach the Redis endpoint before using it for idempotency persistent storage layer.
-In most cases you will need to [configure VPC access](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html) for your Lambda Function.
-Using a public accessible Redis is not recommended.
+In most cases you will need to [configure VPC access](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html){target="_blank"} for your Lambda Function.

 ???+ tip "Amazon ElastiCache/MemoryDB for Redis as persistent storage layer provider"
-    If you intend to use Amazon ElastiCache for Redis for idempotency persistent storage layer, you can also reference [This AWS Tutorial](https://docs.aws.amazon.com/lambda/latest/dg/services-elasticache-tutorial.html).
+    If you intend to use Amazon ElastiCache for Redis for idempotency persistent storage layer, you can also reference [This AWS Tutorial](https://docs.aws.amazon.com/lambda/latest/dg/services-elasticache-tutorial.html){target="_blank"}.
-    If you are using Amazon MemoryDB for Redis, reference [This AWS Tutorial](https://aws.amazon.com/blogs/database/access-amazon-memorydb-for-redis-from-aws-lambda/) for only VPC setup part.
+    If you are using Amazon MemoryDB for Redis, reference [This AWS Tutorial](https://aws.amazon.com/blogs/database/access-amazon-memorydb-for-redis-from-aws-lambda/){target="_blank"} for only VPC setup part.

 After VPC setup, you can follow the templates down below to setup Lambda functions with VPC internal subnet access.

 === "AWS Serverless Application Model (SAM) example"

-    ```yaml hl_lines="8-13"
+    ```yaml hl_lines="9"
     --8<-- "examples/idempotency/templates/sam_redis_vpc.yaml"
     ```

-    1. Replace the Security Group ID and Subnet ID to match your Redis' VPC setting.
+    1. Replace the Security Group ID and Subnet ID to match your VPC settings.

 ### Configuring Redis persistence layer

 You can quickly start by initializing the `RedisCachePersistenceLayer` class and using it with the `idempotent` decorator on your lambda handler.
-Check out detailed example of `RedisCachePersistenceLayer` in [Persistence layers section](#redispersistencelayer)
+Check out detailed example of `RedisCachePersistenceLayer` in [Persistence layers section](#redispersistencelayer).

-???+ warning "Passing in Redis Client"
-    We support passing in established Redis clients when initializing `RedisPersistenceLayer`.
-However, this rely on Redis parameter `decode_responses=True` to decode all Redis response.
-Please make sure this parameter is set when establishing Redis client or `RedisPersistenceLayer` will raise a `IdempotencyRedisClientConfigError`.
-See example below

 === "Use established Redis Client"
-    ```python hl_lines="4 7 12-16 18 32"
+    ```python hl_lines="4 7 12-15 17 31"
     --8<-- "examples/idempotency/src/getting_started_with_idempotency_redis_client.py"
     ```

-    1. Notice we rely on this field to be true

 === "Use Persistence Layer with Redis config variables"
     ```python hl_lines="4-8 10 24"